 - The most common provisions in a disaster plan to aid employees are access to counseling or an employee assistance program (51%) and emergency payroll distribution or cash advances (47%).

 - Although 34% of our respondents have both communicated their disaster plan to employees and implemented an exercise or drill to test the plan, 26% of respondents have neither communicated nor tested the plan.

-Workforce Management also explores the challenges that employers face in the article, One Year After Katrina, New Orleans Employers See Operations in New Light.
-The article uses specific case examples with several companies based on their actual post-Katrina experience.
+Workforce Management explored the challenges that employers face in an article, One Year After Katrina, New Orleans Employers See Operations in New Light, several companies share challenges based on their actual post-Katrina experience.
 Here’s an excerpt: